muhammad-rafi/conf_diff/README.md

 ```

 ## Issues
-Please raise any issue or pull request if you find something wrong with this module.
+Please raise an issue or pull request if you find something wrong with this module.

 ## Authors
 [Muhammad Rafi](https://github.com/muhammad-rafi)